Get Resources and Statuses from FileMaker

 Sorting Resources or Statuses before they are Displayed

-Since you can't edit dynamically-created items in DayBack, you can't sort them either without add a separate app action, or additional JavaScript code to sort the list after it is loaded.
-You can, however, provide a sort order in the JSON you send to DayBack.
-Add a new attribute "sort" in the form "sort: 2" (without the quotes).
-Note that if you pass in a sort for any one item you'll want to include a sort attribute for every item, including any folders.
+Because dynamically-created items in DayBack can't be edited or sorted directly, you'll need to either add a separate app action or include additional JavaScript code to sort the list after it is loaded.
+However, you can define the sort order within the JSON you send to DayBack by adding a "sort" attribute, like this: "sort: 2" .
+If you specify a sort order for one item, ensure you include a sort attribute for every item, including any folders, to maintain consistent ordering.

 Sorting Resources after they have been Loaded